Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: Abstract

 \section{Abstract}

 We assume that a system at a mesoscopic scale is described by a field $\phi(x,t)$ that evolves by a Langevin equation with a white noise whose intensity is controlled by a parameter $1/\sqrt{\Omega}$.
 The system stationary state distribution in the small noise limit ($\Omega\rightarrow\infty$) is of the form $P_{st}[\phi]\simeq\exp(-\Omega V_0[\phi])$ where $V_0[\phi]$ is called the {\it quasipotential}. $V_0$ is the unknown of a Hamilton-Jacobi equation.
 Therefore, $V_0$ can be written as an action computed along a path that is the solution from Hamilton's equation that typically cannot be solved explicitly.
-This paper presents a theoretical scheme that builds a suitable canonical transformation that permits us to do such integration by deforming the original path into a straight line.
-We show that this can be done when a set of conditions on the canonical transformation and the model's dynamics are fulfilled.
-In such cases, we can get the quasipotential algebraically.
-We apply the scheme to several one-dimensional nonequilibrium models as the diffusive and reaction-diffusion systems.
+This paper presents a theoretical scheme that builds a suitable canonical transformation that permits us to do such integration by deforming the original path into a straight line and including some weights along with it.
+We get the functional form of such weights through conditions on the existence and structure of the canonical transformation.
+We apply the scheme to get the quasipotential algebraically for several one-dimensional nonequilibrium models as the diffusive and reaction-diffusion systems.